AlfrescoArchive/alfresco-dbp-deployment/README-deploy-to-windows.md

 ```

 Paste the ipv4 address at the end of the hosts file in C:\Windows\System32\drivers\etc, then add "localhost-k8s" to the line so that it looks like the following example.

 ```bash
 10.244.50.193 localhost-k8s
 ```

-note: Make sure to leave a new line at the end before saving it.
+Note: Make sure to leave a new line at the end before saving it.

 ### Install alfresco-dbp